6 Best CMA Regulated Brokers in Kenya

 Best Forex Broker for beginners in Kenya

-👉 Overall, Tickmill is the best forex broker for beginners in Kenya although it is not CMA regulated.
+👉 Overall, Tickmill is the best forex broker for beginners in Kenya although it is not CMA licensed.
 Tickmill’s VIP and Pro accounts also provide highly attractive commission-based pricing.
 In addition to low spreads, huge leverage, and fast execution speeds, Tickmill offers a wide range of CFD currency, stock, commodity, and index CFDs.

 Best Minimum Deposit Forex Broker in Kenya